-Camino Gardens is a beautiful community of single-family homes just East of I-95 in Boca Raton, FL.
+Camino Gardens is a beautiful community of single-family homes located in the heart of Boca Raton, FL.
 Camino Gardens is a family-oriented community with a touch of old Florida charm, consisting of more than 430 homes situated among sparkling lakes, tall trees, and lush, exotic gardens.

 Camino Gardens Homes for Sale

 Features Of Camino Gardens Homes

 Originally built in the late 1960's, many of the one-story homes in Camino Gardens have been remodeled and updated to include modern interior features.
 Homes for sale in Camino Gardens have at least three bedrooms with floor plans offering 1,600 to over 3,000 square feet of living space.
 Interior features include tile or wood flooring, updated kitchens with granite countertops and stainless steel appliances, wooden cabinets, and spacious open layouts perfect for entertaining.